learn-co-students/deploy-via-surge-nyc-fe-082718-a/README.md

 1. End `httpserver` with `Control + c`, if required
 2. Change into the `test-surge` directory: `cd test-surge`
 3. Type `surge`
+4. At this point you will be prompted to create an account.
+Make sure you go to your email inbox to verify it.
+5. Log into account with newly created email and password.
+When you type your password into the terminal the cursor won't move!
-4. Since we're in the `test-surge` directory, Surge asks if that's what we want to deploy.
+6. Since we're in the `test-surge` directory, Surge asks if that's what we want to deploy.
 It is.
 So we hit `Enter`
-5. Surge creates a site name, in this case, called `witty-range.surge.sh`.
+7. Surge creates a site name, in this case, called `witty-range.surge.sh`.
 This seems good enough.
 So hit `Enter`
-6. `surge` client uploads the site to Surge
+8. `surge` client uploads the site to Surge
-7. Open up `witty-range.surge.sh` in a browser tab
+9. Open up `witty-range.surge.sh` in a browser tab

 Our site is now live on the real-deal internet.
 We could text this to a friend and have them see our (very-)purple creation.